digital-chemistry-laboratory/libconeangle/paper/paper.md

 > ⚠️ UPDATE when the conda-forge recipe is cleared.

-The Python API exposes the single function `cone_angle` that can be used directly from `libconeangle`, or preferably, through some higher-level library that also includes functions for reading ligand structures files and the associated van der Waals radii.
-In fact, `MORFEUS` now calculates exact ligand cone angles using `libconeangle` by default.
+The Python API exposes the single function `cone_angle` that can be used directly, or preferably, through some higher-level library that also includes functions for reading ligand structure files and their associated van der Waals radii.
+In fact, `MORFEUS` now calculates exact ligand cone angles using `libconeangle` as backend.

 ```python
 from libconeangle import cone_angle